Who We Are

 Our programs are taught by passionate filmmakers and industry experts to give our students a holistic filmmaking learning experience and offer students increased, social, literacy and work ready skills.

-Students who participate in our programs benefit from exclusive workshops, excursions, mentoring with industry professionals and the opportunity to work collaboratively on a film project.
+Students who participate in our programs benefit from exclusive workshops, excursions, workplace opportunities, mentoring with industry professionals and the opportunity to work collaboratively on a film project.

 This is my 3rd year with Bus Stop Films.
 We have had the opportunity to learn about stop motion animation and create from start to finish our own stop motion animation which was really fun.
 We came up with ideas then formulated them into a storyboard and then became and arts department to create what we used in the animation.
 We set up the scenes and filmed and added sound.